Red warbler: Taxonomy

 English jeweler and naturalist William Bullock and his son traveled to Mexico soon after its independence, spending six months in 1823 collecting archaeological artifacts and many bird and fish species new to science.
-The bird specimens were given to naturalist William John Swainson, their countryman, to formally describe, which he did in 1827.
+The bird specimens were given to naturalist William Swainson, their countryman, to formally describe, which he did in 1827.
 Among these was the red warbler, which was assigned to the genus Setophaga, as Setophaga rubra.
 Over the next half century, other authorities moved it to Cardellina, with the red-faced warbler, and to the widespread tropical warbler genus Basileuterus, as well as to the Old World warbler genus Sylvia and the Old World tit genus Parus.
 In 1873, English naturalists Philip Lutley Sclater and Osbert Salvin moved the species to the genus Ergaticus, where it remained for more than a century.

 The red warbler forms a superspecies with the pink-headed warbler of Chiapas and Guatemala.
 Despite their disjunct ranges and considerably different plumages, the two have sometimes been considered conspecific.
 Conversely, it has also been suggested that the red warbler should be split into a northern gray-eared species (C. melanauris) and a southern white-eared species (C. rubra).
 A comprehensive 2010 paper by Irby Lovette and colleagues analyzing mitochondrial and nuclear DNA of the New World warblers found that the red and pink-headed warblers are each other's closest relative and that their common ancestor diverged from a lineage that gave rise to the red-faced warbler.
 The authors recommended moving the red and pink-headed warblers to the genus Cardellina, a suggestion which has been adopted by the International Ornithologists' Union (IOC).

 There are three subspecies, which differ slightly in appearance: